derek-oshita/quaranteam-client/README.md

 ## User Story

-A user is defined as anyone who creates an account and interacts with our application.
-Users are typically a good fit if they'd like a high-level overview of how states are handling COVID-19.
+A user is defined as anyone who creates an account and interacts with my application.
+Users will find helpful datapaoints around COVID-19 provided by Covidtracking.com to help them stay informed and metadata from Civil.Services.
 They are encouraged to post feedback around this data in order to spread awareness of their own, first-hand experience.

 ## Wireframes / ERD